agracey/metabuildpack/README.md

 # Build your own Cloud Native Build Pack

-With the MetaBuildpack, you can easily describe what assets and processes are needed to build software across a large number of types of applications.
+With the Meta Buildpack, you can easily describe what assets and processes are needed to build software across a large number of types of applications.
 This gives easier governance and maintainability because the surface for mistakes is smaller!

 ## Features